nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 #### How the feature is implemented:
 * The `AddCoursesCommand` class extends `Command` class where it overrides the `execute` method for custom behaviour.
-* The command first reads a JSON file to obtain the names via `createJsonObject()` method from the superclass.
+* The command first reads a JSON file to obtain the course mapping database via `createJsonObject()` method from the superclass.
 * The `trimString` method then removes the `add` command and checks whether the user gave any input after the command.
-  The method would return the user's input without the command.
+  The method would return the trimmed user's input without the command.
 * This input is then passed into the `parseAddCommand()` method to obtain the relevant information: NUS course code, name of partner university and partner university course code.
+* Specifically, the `pu` variable is passed into the `getUniversityAbbreviations()` method found in the `Parser` class to convert any partner university abbreviations to their full form.
 * Along with the JSON Object created from the `createJSONObject()` method, the information extracted from the `parseAddCommand()` method would be passed to the `isValidInput()` method to verify the user's course mapping.
+* This initiates the course validation process using the methods found in the `CourseValidator` class.
-* In the `isValidInput()` method, the `getPUCourseList()` method is called to verify the user's partner university is included in the dataset.
+* Firstly, the `getPUCourseList()` method is called to verify the user's partner university is included in the dataset.
 An exception is thrown if the university is not found in the dataset.
-* Afterward, the `isValidCourseMapping` checks whether the NUS course code and PU course code are compatible for course mapping.
+* Afterward, the `isValidCourseMapping()` method checks whether the NUS course code and PU course code are compatible for course mapping against the database.
 * If both checks above are passed, the course mapping would be added to the `myList.json` file.
 * Throughout the code, exceptions, assertions and logging are in place for better error handling.
 * Line Separator is used to ensure readability and ease of use for users.